Overview

 The limitations of MockServer

 While MockServer is a powerful tool for testing and developing applications, it’s important to be aware of its limitations.
+For instance, while MockServer can mock interactions with a web server, it may have limitations in handling complex scenarios involving dynamic content.
 Here are some aspects you should consider when deciding if MockServer is the right solution for your project.

 Limited support for non-HTTP protocols